rakibhossain18/SAP-1-Architecture-of-Microprocessor/README.md

-# Designing and Implementing a SAP-1 Computer
+# Designing a SAP-1 Architecture of Microprocessor

 The SAP-1 computer, which represents the first stage in this progression, is equipped with all of the necessary components to work.
 The main goal of the course is to give students a fundamental grasp of how computers operate, interact with memory, and connect with other system components like input and output.
 The instruction set is relatively small and straightforward.